 What has been your take on the new Yoga Alliance Standards?
 Have they affected you?
 Are you considering leaving Yoga Alliance?
 Have you already left?

-We have seen so many E-RYT 200’s lead amazing Yoga Teacher Training programs that we are considering opening up the Ambassador Yoga program to those not registered with Yoga Alliance.
+We have seen so many E-RYT 200’s lead amazing Yoga Teacher Training programs that we are now opening up the Ambassador Yoga program to experienced Yoga Teachers not registered with Yoga Alliance.

 We’d love your thoughtful feedback if you have any to share.